 History of Western Red Cedar

-Today, Western Red Cedar is used for building and is especially popular for outdoor structures such as gazebos, pergolas, and decks.
-This wood is also used in siding, paneling, and garden benches because it is a natural termite repellent due to its soft, earthy, smell.
+Today, Western Red Cedar is used for building and is especially famous for outdoor structures such as gazebos, pergolas, and decks.
+This wood is also used in siding, paneling, and garden benches because it is a natural termite repellent due to its soft, earthy smell.

 Western Red Cedar is also known for being a high thermal coefficient.
-If you’re looking for building materials that will help you use less electricity or gas, Western Red Cedar is perfect for you because it insulates in the winter but helps keep temperatures lower in the summer.
-Many people use Western Red Cedar for greenhouses or conservatories due to its resistance to humidity and unique temperature control ability.
+Suppose you're looking for building materials that will help you use less electricity or gas.
+In that case, Western Red Cedar is perfect for you because it insulates in the winter and keeps temperatures lower in the summer.
+Many people use Western Red Cedar for greenhouses or conservatories due to its resistance to humidity and unique temperature control.

 Using Western Red Cedar in Outdoor Furniture

-Western Red Cedar is perfect for outdoor furniture because of how durable and attractive it is, especially when sealed.
-Some of the best uses for Western Red Cedar include pergolas, porch swings, benches, gazebos, outdoor storage buildings, chairs and tables.
+Western Red Cedar is perfect for outdoor furniture because it is durable and attractive, especially when sealed.
+Some of the best uses for Western Red Cedar include pergolas, porch swings, benches, gazebos, outdoor storage buildings, chairs, and tables.

 If you choose to use Western Red Cedar, keep in mind that this wood needs to be sealed every two years to stay weatherproof and maintain its durability.

-If you own a wooden bench, make sure to check out our guide on how to care for your wooden bench.
+If you own a wooden bench, check out our guide on how to care for your wooden bench.
 These tips can be applied to other wood outdoor furniture as well!